nitinnarwal/CTFs/overthewire/bandit/Level25-26.md

-# Level 18-19
+# Level 25-26

 ## Level Goals

-> The password for the next level is stored in a file readme in the homedirectory.
-Unfortunately, someone has modified .bashrc to log you out when you log in with SSH.
+> Logging in to bandit26 from bandit25 should be fairly easy… The shell for user bandit26 is not /bin/bash, but something else.
+Find out what it is, how it works and how to break out of it.

 ## Commands you may need to solve this level
-> ssh, ls, cat
+> ssh, cat, more, vi, ls, id, pwd

 ## do this